arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 if you don't have jobs which buff you Crit Hit, you might want to prioritize Determination though.
 * Another question is Determination vs Spell Speed.
 Before 4.0 usually Spell Speed and Determination had close values of stat weights.
-I would recommend you to prioritize Spell Speed over Determination as it allows you to be more mobile.
+My own choice is Spell Speed.
 * You should get Piety as much as you are comfortable.
 But it should have the lowest priority.
 Try to use some Ethers.
 Piety is also depends on your party, their experience and their equipment.
 (To be honest piety remarks were added